arun-gupta/llm-lab/README.md

 - **Neo4j Backend**: Native graph database integration for scalable knowledge graph storage
 - **Persistent Storage**: Database-backed storage for long-term data persistence
-- **Cloud Integration**: Optional cloud storage for collaborative features ⚠️ **Note**: Codespaces setup is outdated.
-Use local development instead.
+- **Cloud Integration**: Optional cloud storage for collaborative features

-If you still want to try Codespaces:
-1. Go to your Codespace settings and add environment variables, or
-2. Edit `.env.local` directly in the Codespace
-3. Set `NEXT_PUBLIC_BASE_URL` to your Codespaces URL